As you guys know, I love to travel.

 Especially with kids, you don’t want to be eating out every meal.
 It gets expensive and tired kids in restaurants is wildly painful!

-I usually sus out what is close to our accommodation before we arrive as well and pop Google pins.
+I usually sus out what is close to our accommodation before we arrive as well, and pop Google pins to save them.
 I make sure I check out what’s around before booking as well, as you don’t want to get caught out!

 Plan your activities and book ahead

-By planning out you’re itinerary early, you can shop around and get the best deals on all your tours, activities and tickets.
+By planning out your itinerary early, you can shop around and get the best deals on all your tours, activities and tickets.

 Check deal websites in the area like Groupon, and speak to travel agents about deals they can potentially arrange for you.